cloudmesh/cloudmesh-pi-burn/README.md

 One if the important aspects is how to set up networking.
 We have three options

-OPTION 1.The framework we use to set up default networking will use a DHCP server.
+OPTION 1: The framework we use to set up default networking will use a DHCP server.
 This is configured at a later step with the command `cms bridge` that manages all ip addresses on the master.
 This is the easiest way to set up networking.
 There are two other options